 This new series consists of two courses thus far—one that can be used with students in grades one through six and the other for grades seven through twelve.
-The younger level study can be used together with all children in grades one through six.
-The study for older students is probably best used for independent study, but it can also be used with a class group.
+With the younger-level study you can teach all of your children in the elementary grades together.
+The study for older students is probably best used for independent study, although it can also be used with a group class.

 All of the books are printed in full color and have plastic spiral bindings so the books will lie flat.

 The entire series will be focused primarily upon Jesus Christ, drawing from the entire Bible for each course.
 The courses show how both the Old and New Testaments point toward Jesus.
 While these courses are intended to be taught in sequence, they are not chronological studies of the Bible that teach the Old Testament separately from the New Testament.

 Both courses are laid out quite differently, so I will discuss them one at a time.